Joey-Falvo/Assigment-1/README.md

 •	The platform has limited features, only trading and storage are supported so far;
 •	There is no phone or live chat support on the website.

-In conclusion, as both a personal and corporate user of Bitbuy for many years now, I highly recommend the platform for all of your crypto trading and hodling requirments.
+In conclusion, as a Canadian resident and both a personal and corporate user of Bitbuy, I highly recommend the platform for all of your crypto trading and hodling needs.